microsoft/migrate-java-ee-app-to-azure-training/02-setting-up-acr/README.md

 ## Determine your unique id and set it in your environment

 Some of the resources we are going to create need to have a unique id.
-In a class room setting ask your proctor what the value of the `UNIQUE_ID` needs to be.
+In a class room setting ask your proctor what the value of the `UNIQUE_ID` environment variable needs to be.
 If you are doing this workshop by yourself use the same timestamp in `YYYYMMDDHHSS` format as your unique id throughout the training.

 Replacing `FILL_THIS_IN` with the value you determined above and execute the command line below: